mikecali/search-ai-demo/README.md

 This repo contains artifacts & Python programs that can be use to ask a question regarding the data that was ingested and index into Elasticsearch Cloud and query them using a Retrieval Augmented Generation (RAG) demo app.

 Pre-requisite
+1. Setup your python virtual environment
+2. Elastic Cloud Access - go to https://cloud.elastic.co/registration/ and register a new trial.

 ElasticSearch Setup

-1. Visit the Elastic Cloud Trial registration page at https://cloud.elastic.co/registration/ and register a new trial.
+1. Setup your Elastic Cloud with below details
    ```
       Name: your org
       Cloud Provider: [any]